 and then to the whole world.

-Ever since she was a child, Joanna Skubisz – an Oxford graduate with Pan-Asian experience in digital marketing and, as of 2018, a first-time mum of beautiful Henio – was a charismatic go-getter.
+Ever since she was a child, Joanna Skubisz – an Oxford graduate with Pan-Asian experience in digital marketing and, as of 2018, the first-time mum of beautiful Henio – was a go-getter.
 She left her family home in Lublin, Poland as a 19-year-old and embarked on an educational journey spanning three continents: Europe (UK), United States (CA) and Asia (Japan).
 Her curiosity for different cultures and languages took her to study Japanese language and culture first at the University of London, and later at the top global school, the University of Oxford, where she earned her Masters of Science title.

 – I always knew I wanted to study languages and travel the world, mostly to see how different cultures go through their lives – she remembers vividly.